gradle/gradle/design-docs/play-support.md

 - TBD

+#### Open Issues

+- Monitor files that are inputs to the model for changes too.

 ### Additional Notes

 TODO: See if these make sense incorporated in another story/Feature.

 - When the tasks start a deployment, stop the deployment before rebuilding, or reload if supported by the deployment.
-- Integrate with the build-announcements plugin, so that desktop notifications can be fired when something fails when rerunning the tasks.
+- If previous build started any service, stop that service before rebuilding.
 - Uses Gradle daemon to run build.
 - Collect up all input files as build runs.
-- Monitor changes to these input files.
-On change:
-    - If previous build started any service, stop that service.
-    - Trigger build.
 - Deprecate reload properties from Jetty tasks, as they don't work well and are replaced by this general mechanism.

 ## Feature: Keep running Play application up-to-date when source changes